Did you know, the gallery URLs can accept external links? Here’s how this works:

 • Maybe you have another relevant website, such as a stock archive on some other stock photography website.
 You could add an external gallery link to this within your main galleries list.

-• You could include gallery links to blog posts, like my trip reports example above.
+• You could include gallery links to blog posts on another blog website.

-• You could create a gallery of favorite Links, an have all the formatting and thumbnail options that the gallery structure offers, rather than the simple format of the standard Links page.
+• You could create a gallery of favorite Links, an have all the formatting and thumbnail options that the gallery structure offers.